How to Write an Ice Cream Shop Business Plan [10-Step Template]

 Create a marketing plan that'll drive repeat business with this customizable marketing playbook template and interactive calendar.

-The business operations section of a business plan includes information about the client experience, sales and inventory, accounting, management structure, and the supply chain for the frozen treats on your menu.
+The business operations section of a business plan includes information about the client experience, sales and inventory, accounting, management structure, staffing, and the supply chain for the frozen treats on your menu.
 Consider and define the role you plan to play in your business as well.

-An ice cream shop might seem like a simple business model, but this section is your ultimate opportunity to plan for your business but building an outline of how it will run from the daily to the quarterly.
+An ice cream shop might seem like a simple business model, but this section is your ultimate opportunity to plan for your business by building an outline of how it will run from the daily to the quarterly.
 A detailed business operations section also helps you prepare for sales and expense projections.

 Restaurant POS Comparison Tool